jamesY007/jamesY007.github.io/expsum.md

 [Perverse sheaves and applications to representation theory](https://bookstore.ams.org/surv-258/), by Pramod N. Achar.

+Chapter 5 of this contains an quick introduction to $\ell$-adic (perverse) sheaves.
+Chapter 1 to 3 of this book seems to be a thorough account of complex perverse sheaves.

 [Weil’s Conjecture for Function Fields I](https://people.math.harvard.edu/~lurie/papers/tamagawa-abridged.pdf), by Dennis Gaitsgory and Jacob Lurie.

 ### Remark.